bbauska/W3Cx-1of5-CSS.0x/README.md

 -   color: fuchsia;

-Now it\'s up to you to combine these selectors and properties into 4 rules to achieve the final style.
+Now it&#39;s up to you to combine these selectors and properties into 4 rules to achieve the final style.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch2-4-1">2.4.1 What is a selector?</h3>